mguthriem/liteBox/README.md

 Currently, the only existing functionality is to support conversion of a `.h5` format "difcal" file from Lite to Native.

+# Instructions

+1. clone the repo
+2. inspect, edit and run the included python script testExample.py

 # Contact

 m.guthrie@ornl.gov